Justcallmesu/express-parameter-polution-preventer/README.md

 # express-parameter-polution-preventer

-"This is an express parameter polution preventer package"
+this is an express parameter polution preventer

+works array nested in an object query